sirfist19/Randomized_Text_Dungeon/README.md

 drop

 	Needs Object: Yes
-	Takes all as an object: Yes");
+	Takes all as an object: Yes
 	Drops items from the player's inventory onto the current room's floor.
 Using 'drop all' drops all items in the player's inventory.
 To drop one item at a time use the item you want to pick drop's name as the object of this command.
-If there is more than one object of that type in the player's inventory, you will be prompted to type the amount you want to drop.");
+If there is more than one object of that type in the player's inventory, you will be prompted to type the amount you want to drop.
 		Ex: drop all
 		Ex: drop lesser healing potion